nils-wisiol/dns-falcon/README.md

 At least one value for `PUBLIC_IP4_ADDRESSES` or `PUBLIC_IP6_ADDRESSES` is required.
 Note that if only supplied an IP4 or IP6 address, the server will not be reachable from the other IP space, which may break testing for some clients.

-If you do not have a deSEC account, `DESEC_USER` and `DESEC_TOKEN` can be obtained free of charge from desec.io.
+If you do not have a deSEC account, a `DESEC_TOKEN` can be obtained free of charge from desec.io.
 Otherwise, use your existing account.

 `DESEC_DOMAIN` defines under which name the test setup will be reachable.
 If this domain does not exist on your deSEC